pranaypyadav/Guees-my-number/README.md

 Guess the random number between 1-20 in 20  attempts
-And try your best it will be highs core.
+And try your best it will be highscore.